 A number of studies have found a higher prevalence of abdominal pain in women.
 The NIH reports that there is approximately a 3-to-1 female-to-male ratio in the diagnosis of irritable bowel syndrome in the United States.
 This condition is characterized by recurring symptoms of abdominal pain and problems with bowel habits.

 Headache is one of the most common pain conditions.
 One review of findings from more than 60 studies concluded that the prevalence of headaches and migraines is higher for women than men.
 In the NIH American Migraine Study II, which included more than 29,000 adults, it was estimated that the one-year prevalence of migraine in the U.S. is 18 percent in women and 7 percent in men.

 According to the Women’s Health Office of the U.S. Department of Health and Human Services, migraines are most common in women between the ages of 20 and 45.
 And women more than men report more painful and longer-lasting headaches with more associated symptoms, including nausea and vomiting.

 For women suffering from chronic pelvic pain, absent a physical injury, childbirth or identifiable procedural cause, there is significant potential for a history of intimate partner violence.
-According to the Centers for Disease Control and Prevention, one in four U.S. women have experienced intimate partner violence, physical violence or rape compared to one in seven men.
+According to the Centers for Disease Control and Prevention, 1 in 4 U.S. women have experienced intimate partner violence, physical violence or rape compared to one in seven men.
 Data suggest that this can contribute to pain conditions.

 Cleveland Clinic pain psychologist Jill Mushkat Conomy, PhD, points out the following, specific to women and pain: “For women, issues of family stress, weight gain and sexuality can be front and center when it comes to the onset of pain.
 When meeting with patients, I share a long list of biological, psychological and social issues to consider to get the conversation started.”